microsoft/ivy/doc/proving.md

 Here is an example:

     property [prop_n] Z=n -> Z + 1 = n + 1
-    proof congruence1
+    proof congruence

-The `proof` declaration tells IVy to use schema `congruence1` to prove the property.
+The `proof` declaration tells IVy to use schema `congruence` to prove the property.
 IVy tries to match the proof goal `prop_n` to the schema's conclusion by picking particular values for types *d*,*r* function *f* and the free variables *X*,*Y*.
 In this case, it discovers the following assignment: